awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-set-up-method-using-console.md

    1. To use a Lambda authorizer, choose one under **Token authorizer**\.
 You must have created a Lambda authorizer to have this choice displayed in the drop\-down menu\.
 For information on how to create a Lambda authorizer, see [Use API Gateway Lambda authorizers](apigateway-use-lambda-authorizer.md)\.

    1. To use an Amazon Cognito user pool, choose an available user pool under **Cognito user pool authorizers**\.
 You must have created a user pool in Amazon Cognito and an Amazon Cognito user pool authorizer in API Gateway to have this choice displayed in the drop\-down menu\.
-For information on how to create an Amazon Cognito user pool authorizer, see [Control access to a REST API using Amazon Cognito User Pools as authorizer](apigateway-integrate-with-cognito.md)\.
+For information on how to create an Amazon Cognito user pool authorizer, see [Control access to a REST API using Amazon Cognito user pools as authorizer](apigateway-integrate-with-cognito.md)\.

 1. To enable or disable request validation, choose the pencil icon from the **Request Validator** drop\-down menu and choose one of the listed options\.
 For more information about each option, see [Enable request validation in API Gateway](api-gateway-method-request-validation.md)\.